bbc/nmos-auth-server/nmosoauth/README.md

 This can alternatively be added to the `~/.bashrc` script to persist between terminal closures.

-Now, you can open your browser with `http://127.0.0.1:4999/`.
-Click on the `sign-in` link to create an account.
+Now, you can open your browser with `http://127.0.0.1/x-nmos/auth/v1.0/home/`.
+Click on the `Signup` link to create an account.

 ### Creating a Client